manuelro/react-calendar/README.md

 ## Roadmap
 The following aspects should be covered in order to make the component a high-quality one:
-- [x] Define the technology stack
+- [x] Define the technology stack.
-- [x] Design the missing parts of the UI
+- [x] Design the missing parts of the UI.
-- [x] Split the component in smaller components
+- [x] Split the component in smaller components.
-- [ ] Generate the starting code for the component architecture
+- [ ] Generate the starting code for the component architecture.
-- [ ] Consider adding support for server rendering technologies (NodeJS, React, Angular)
+- [ ] Consider adding support for server rendering technologies (NodeJS, React, Angular).
-- [ ] Consider using any front-end storage technology in order to avoid further requests to the server
+- [ ] Consider using any front-end storage technology in order to avoid further requests to the server.
-- [x] Describe the algorithm logic
+- [x] Describe the algorithm logic.
-- [ ] Consider translating the UX/UI to use a UI framework, such as Material Design (for React)
+- [ ] Consider translating the UX/UI to use a UI framework, such as Material Design (for React).
-- [ ] Organize the required steps in a Scrum fashion (with sprints)
+- [ ] Organize the required steps in a Scrum fashion (with sprints).
-- [ ] Unit test every unit of logic
+- [ ] Unit test every unit of logic.
-- [ ] Perform integration tests for the UI
+- [ ] Perform integration tests for the UI.
-- [ ] Perform acceptance tests
+- [ ] Perform acceptance tests.
-- [ ] Consider adding support for a CI tool (Travis, Circle)
+- [ ] Consider adding support for a CI tool (Travis, Circle).
-- [ ] Consider adding support for a code coverage tool (Istanbul with NYC)
+- [ ] Consider adding support for a code coverage tool (Istanbul with NYC).
-- [ ] Publish
+- [ ] Publish.

 ## Technology Stack
 For this component we are going to use the following stack:
-- React, since this is a component based framework for highly scalable UI apps
+- React, since this is a component based framework for highly scalable UI apps.
-- NodeJS as the backend server technology, this will allow us to implement server rendering
+- NodeJS as the backend server technology, this will allow us to implement server rendering.
-- Isomorphic Fetch, a polyfill for NodeJS fetch function that runs of the server and client
+- Isomorphic Fetch, a polyfill for NodeJS fetch function that runs of the server and client.
-- LocalStorage, as a front-end persistent storage for data retrieved from the API
+- LocalStorage, as a front-end persistent storage for data retrieved from the API.

 ## The missing parts of the UI
 There are missing parts in the UI, for instance, the toolbar that will contain the input elements that will update the view.
 This also applies to the years that will behave as tabs to show the calendar for certain years depending on the selected time span.